HVAC System Replacement Cost by State 2026 — Furnace, AC, Heat Pump, Mini-Split

 Furnace + AC vs Heat Pump vs Mini-Split — which to choose 2026?

 HVAC system decision matrix 2026: FURNACE + CENTRAL AC — best for: existing ducted home + cold climate (zones 5-7) + natural gas available.
-PROS: most heating output per BTU + cheap to operate where gas $0.85-$1.25/therm.
-CONS: separate heating + cooling = 2 systems to maintain.
-HEAT PUMP (whole-home, central) — best for: zones 1-5 + electrification commitment + IRA-credit-stack states.
-PROS: single system heat + cool + 30% federal credit + Massachusetts/Maine/CA stacked rebates can hit $12k off.
-CONS: zones 6-7 needs Cold-Climate Heat Pump (CCHP) + auxiliary backup.
+PROS: most heating output per BTU + cheap to operate where gas remains inexpensive.
+CONS: separate heating + cooling = 2 systems to maintain, and gas-furnace economics vary by utility rate and climate policy.
+HEAT PUMP (whole-home, central) — best for: zones 1-5, electrification, homes with good ducts, or markets with strong state/utility rebates.
+PROS: one system heats and cools, high efficiency, and strong rebate stacks may still exist locally.
+CONS: zones 6-7 need Cold-Climate Heat Pump (CCHP), dual-fuel, or backup heat.
 MINI-SPLIT (ductless) — best for: home additions, no existing ductwork, room-specific zoning, multi-family unit, secondary heat.
 PROS: per-zone control = energy savings, easy install (no ductwork), CCHP options excellent.
 CONS: $6.5k-$10.5k per zone — multi-zone home gets expensive ($20-30k for whole house).
 DUAL-FUEL HYBRID — heat pump primary + gas furnace backup below balance point.
 Best for zones 5-7 with existing gas.
-RECOMMENDATION 2026: NEW BUILD or whole-replacement — heat pump (zones 1-5) or dual-fuel (zones 5-7).
-EXISTING gas furnace working — keep until 12+ yr age, then evaluate.
-RENOVATION/ADDITION — mini-split.
-ROOM-SPECIFIC — single-zone mini-split.
+RECOMMENDATION 2026: new build or whole-replacement — heat pump (zones 1-5) or dual-fuel (zones 5-7).
+Existing gas furnace working — keep until age/repair math says replace.
+Renovation/addition — mini-split.
+Room-specific — single-zone mini-split.

 How long does an HVAC system last?